Herbert Purey-Cust: Later life and family

 Purey-Cust's term as hydrographer ended on 31 August 1914.
 During the war he was a captain in the Royal Naval Reserve, commanding the depot ship Zaria.
 He was promoted to vice-admiral in 1915, and to admiral in 1919, when he retired.
 He was made K.B.E. in the same year.
 He had married Alice Ella Hepburn (died 1949) while in Australia, in 1895.
 They had two children, a son, Arthur John, a naval sub-lieutenant, who was killed in the war, and a daughter Marjorie.
-He died in Highgate on 11 November 1938.
+He died in Highgate on 11 November 1938 and was buried in Highgate Cemetery.

 Technical developments

 Purey-Cust's vacuum tide gauge.
 The end of tube E is in the ocean, and a vacuum is maintained in the tube.
 The tidal height is balanced by the height of mercury in the barometer tube.

 Purey-Cust designed a number of aids to surveying, including: